AnyLog-co/documentation/04- Southbound Interfaces/05- RPC & Media Streaming/02- Video Streaming.md

 # SQL database
 <connect dbms customers where type = psql and ip = 127.0.0.1 and port = 5432 and user = demo and password = passwd>
 ```

+> **Worth confirming:** both connections above use the same logical dbms name (`customers`) for two different
+> physical backends (Mongo for blobs, Postgres for SQL).
+If AnyLog treats blob storage and SQL storage as separate
+> namespaces under one shared logical name, this is correct as written — but if not, this needs two distinct
+> logical dbms names instead.
+Flagging since I can't verify AnyLog's actual behavior here.

 ---